fvettore/cephbackup/README.md

 Backup target must be mounted before backup starts.
 You can RBD the CEPH cluster from the backup machine (import keyrings and so on...)

 ## Getting started
 Create your MySQL database.
-SQL is available in the SQL folder.
+SQL is available in the SQL folder for creating tables in your newly created DB.

 Edit *config.php* accordingly.